F-Secure is a renowned name in the online security world that provides all-around cybersecurity to its users through its dynamic online suite.

 #2.
 This one is big.
 Unlike other password managers, it’s a bit debatable, what encryption system F-Secure Key uses.

-They don’t mention whether they’re using 256-bit AES encryption or any other system, which creates suspicions about their security.
+They don’t mention whether they’re using 256-bit AES encryption or any other system, which creates suspicions about their security, and the ability to protect against hackers, malware, security breaches, and online threats.

-Moreover, the absence of two factor and multi-factor authentication deteriorates the situation.
+Moreover, the absence of two-factor authentication and multi-factor authentication deteriorates the situation.

 Now, we can’t declare it unsafe altogether but talking about the encryption or adding, at least, 2FA would have been better.